Gleland/SpectralAnalysis/README.md

-7. After the continuum has been fit, the program asks the user to input the thcikness of the cell used during spectra colelction.
+7. After the continuum has been fit, the program asks the user to input the thickness of the cell used during spectra collection.
 This is because the absorption of light depends on the thickness of the cell chamber, via the [Beer-Lambert law](http://life.nthu.edu.tw/~labcjw/BioPhyChem/Spectroscopy/beerslaw.htm).
-The cell chamber used in my experiemnts was 2 cm, and thus a value of `2` will be entered.
+The cell chamber used in my experiments was 2 cm, and thus a value of `2` will be entered.
 Finally, the program will generate absorption coefficients and display them for the user to inspect.
-Notice that not all of the spectrum can be relied upon for legitamate data, the end points (less than 90000 cm-1 and greater than 15000 cm-1) are not considered significant, so be sure not to include these values in calculations.
+Notice that not all of the spectrum can be relied upon for legitimate data, the end points (less than 90000 cm-1 and greater than 15000 cm-1) are not considered significant, so be sure not to include these values in calculations.

 ![eighth gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/thickness-and-finished.gif)
 ![ninth gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/abs_coeffs.gif)

 8. When finished viewing the plot, the user enters `y`, and the program closes.
-All of the data and plots generated during the program will be saved into the direcotry that was input at the beginning.
+All of the data and plots generated during the program will be saved into the directory that was input at the beginning.

 ![tenth gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/done.gif)